 Stress is a natural response that your body has to any kind of demand or threat.
 When you sense danger, you would hope that your body reacts appropriately and kicks it into high gear.
 This automatic process is known as ‘fight or flight’, aka the ‘stress response’.
 This is meant to protect you, but when this response keeps firing daily, your health could be at serious risk.
-There are many symptoms of chronic stress, including: irritability, anxiety, depression, headaches and insomnia (click here to read more symptoms).
+There are many symptoms of chronic stress, including: irritability, anxiety, depression, insomnia, and even intense migraines (click here to read more about stress migraines).
 When you experience chronic stress, it takes a toll on your physical health.
 Below are the physical effects that stress has on your body.

 Central Nervous & Endocrine Systems